wintercms/meta/release-notes/build-466.md

 - Fixed issues with properly quoting values when running `october:env`
 - Fixed issue where Excel wouldn't properly detect the encoding of CSV files exported using the `useList` option
 - Changed optional .htaccess line forcing HTTPS to default to returning a 301 response instead of 302.
+- Asset files uploaded in the CMS will now take their default permissions from the value set in the configuration.

 ## Security Improvements
 -